hombit/freddi/Readme.md

 We use [Github Actions](https://github.com/hombit/freddi/actions) as a continuous integration (CI) system.
 The workflow file is located in `.github/workflows/main.yml` and a couple of auxiliary files are located in `.ci` folder.
-CI allows us to test new commits against different bugs:
+CI allows us to test new commits to prevent different bugs:
 - `gcc` and `clang` actions test binaries building, execute sample `Freddi` programs, run C++ unit tests, perform C++ regression tests, and check the consistency of the `Readme.md` with programs' `--help` output
 - `cpython` action builds Python extension module and runs all Python tests
 - `docker-exe` builds a Docker image using `Dockerfile` and execute sample `Freddi` programs inside a Docker container